 If you have already followed the steps to obtain a Texas learner's permit, here's how to complete the requirements to obtain your Texas provisional driver's license.

 - In addition to online training, students must also practice 44 hours of driving in the car with a parent, legal guardian, or certified instructor.
 At least 10 of these hours must be a night.

 - Upon successful completion of a course, the certificate of completion is available for instant download.

 Complete the Impact Texas Teen Driver's Course

 As of Sept.
 1, 2015, aspiring drivers must complete the Impact Texas Teen Drivers program (ITTD).
-Without an ITTD certificate of completion, anyone seeking a Texas Driver's License cannot take the driving skill test and you must take the test within 90 days of completing the Impact Texas Teen Drivers course.
+Without an ITTD certificate of completion, anyone seeking a Texas Driver's License cannot take the driving skill test.
+You must take the test within 90 days of completing the Impact Texas Teen Drivers course.

-Before taking the ITTD program, must complete the online driver's education course in addition to the behind-the-wheel training.
+Before taking the ITTD program, you must complete the online driver's education course in addition to the behind-the-wheel training.

 Please note: The 44 hours of behind-the-wheel training are built into the PTDE course with the parent/legal guardian acting as the driving instructor, while the Texas Online Drivers Ed course allows the student to meet the state's behind-the-wheel requirement by adding on our Behind-the-Wheel training course OR by completing the training with an instructor at a traditional driving school.

 Apply for a Texas Driver's License

 Students (accompanied by a parent or legal guardian) must make an appointment at their nearest Texas DPS location.
 In order obtain a Texas Driver's License, the student will need to successfully complete a road test at the DPS.
 The following must be brought to the DPS appointment: